 Exploring the Sales Tax Deduction

-With some locations like Tennessee, Washington and Arkansas having combined state and local sales tax rates upwards of 9 percent, you can end up with thousands of dollars in sales tax throughout the year if you make purchases in these locations.
+Some locations like Alabama, Louisiana, Tennessee, Washington and Arkansas had combined state and local sales tax rates of more than 9 percent as of 2021.
+You could end up paying thousands of dollars in sales tax throughout the year if you make purchases in these locations.
 But the IRS makes the sales taxes you paid tax deductible.
-You can add up the amount incurred and subtract it from your income that's subject to federal income taxes after you take all other deductions you qualify for.
+You can add up the amount incurred and subtract it from your income so only the balance is subject to federal income taxes after you take all other deductions you qualify for.

-Note that this isn't a tax credit that directly cuts the taxes due for the year.
-Rather, if you incurred $5,000 in sales tax for a vehicle purchase and had an adjusted gross income of $50,000, the sales tax deduction could reduce your taxable income to $45,000.
+This sales tax break isn't a tax credit that directly cuts the taxes you owe for the year.
+But the sales tax deduction could reduce your taxable income to $45,000 if you incurred $5,000 in sales tax for a vehicle purchase and had an adjusted gross income of $50,000.

-These rules mean you might actually get a lower deduction itemizing and claiming sales taxes than you would by just accepting your standard deduction.
-Therefore, you need to closely examine the sales tax paid to decide if it's worth going through the deduction process.
+These rules mean that you might actually get a lesser deduction by itemizing and claiming sales taxes than you would by claiming the standard deduction instead

-It can make itemizing more beneficial if you have other deductions besides your sales tax.
-For example, the IRS has other itemized deductions you can claim for things like large medical expenses, charity contributions and interest expense.
-Take a look at the IRS form called Schedule A, which gives you an idea of the types of itemized deductions available along with tips on calculations and requirements.
+But itemizing can be more beneficial if you have other deductions you can claim besides the sales tax you paid.
+The IRS offers numerous other itemized deductions for expenses like medical expenses, charity contributions and interest expenses.
+IRS form Schedule A gives you an idea of the types of itemized deductions that are available, along with tips on calculations and requirements.
 You can benefit from calculating and reporting the information if it seems that your sales tax deduction and other itemized deductions surpass the amount of your standard deduction.

 Read More: How Much Is the Standard Tax Deduction?

 The IRS gives you a couple of options for determining the sales tax you can deduct.
 Which one you select depends on your recordkeeping, the amount of work you're willing to do and your comfort with an exact versus estimated deduction amount.